fredins/agda-llvm/logbook.lagda.md

 - Prepared the documents for the logbook and the report.

 ### Related work

+- @ullrich2021 proposes a mechanism for reclaiming non-shared allocations, and an
+  approach to minimize reference counts operations through borrowed refereces.
+Owned
+  references need to be consumed exactly once.
+A reference is consumed when it is
+  returned, stored as a heap value, and passed to another function (as an owned reference).
+  Addionally, there is `dec` and `inc` for consuming and copying references,
+  respectively.
+A borrowed references is not allowed to be consumed.

 - @hage2008 presented a destructive assignment operator `variable@constructor-expr`
   to indicate when to reuse.
 The operator is designed to be compatible with existing